 With approximately eight hundred North American species, Bombyliidae represent a fairly robust family that divides into multiple subfamilies and genera.

+Then again, there's always the super fly enthusiast, who collects fly species in much the same way butterfly enthusiasts collect butterfly species.
 One lesser known Eristalis fact...
 Microsoft co-founders Bill Gates and Paul Allen had Eristalis species named after them: Bill Gates' flower fly (Eristalis gatesi); Paul Allen's flower fly (Eristalis alleni).
+There's a growing section of flower flies and identification tips waiting at the press of a button.

 Parasitism, a reproductive strategy not typically associated with flies, serves as a key trait uniting the large and diverse fly family Tachinidae, better known as tachinid flies.